Report: NASA chases asteroid so valuable it could make everybody on Earth billionaires

 Forbes said the spacecraft is expected to land on Psyche in January 2026 after flying past Mars in 2023.

-NASA said exploring Psych "offers a unique window into the violent history of collisions and accretion that created terrestrial planets."
+NASA said exploring Psyche "offers a unique window into the violent history of collisions and accretion that created terrestrial planets."

 The asteroid was first discovered in 1852 by Italian astronomer Annibale de Gasparis.